laravel/vapor-docs/1.0/projects/deployments.md

 ## Redeploying

-Sometimes you may need to simply redeploy a given environment without rebuilding or redeploying it.
+Sometimes you may need to simply redeploy a given environment without rebuilding it.
 For example, you may wish to do this after updating an environment variable.
 To accomplish this, you may use the Vapor UI or the `redeploy` CLI command:

 ```bash
 vapor redeploy production